 I hadn’t eaten Cornish hens in several years, so, I picked up two.
-But for a change, I wanted to cook something different–not just a simple roast, turn them over and we’re done.
-No particular recipe caught my eye in my chicken cookbook and elsewhere, but eventually a familiar mix of ingredients popped up as I browsed the internet; and with a bit more thinking, I saw could expand on it adding other foods.
+But for a change, I wanted to cook something different–not just roasting them.
+No particular recipe caught my eye in my cookbooks but eventually a familiar mix of ingredients popped up as I browsed the internet; and I soon realized I could expand on it adding other ingredients.

 I pat dried the hens with paper towels, draining out any juices too.
 Then I rubbed two tablespoons of olive oil over them.
-Next, I sprinkled them generously with salt and pepper, and added a good amount of dried herbs, like: thyme, oregano, basil, rosemary, sage and dill.
+I sprinkled them generously with salt and pepper, and added a mixture of dried herbs, like: thyme, oregano, basil, rosemary, sage, dill and paprika.
 I set the birds aside.
 I preheated the oven to 425 degrees.

-I scoured my refrigerator for an assortment of vegetables.
-I also thought this would be an ideal time to use up half head of green cabbage still looking good.
+I scoured my refrigerator for vegetables.
+I used up half head of green cabbage, still looking good.
 I cut everything up in fairly large pieces.
-I discarded the thick core of the cabbage, but still had plenty of leaves to add, and coarsely chopped those too.
-I tossed all these veggies together, and added 3 cloves of garlic, sliced.
-I sprinkle salt and pepper on the vegetables, and stirred.
-In a 3 quart corning ware pan, I rubbed one tablespoons of olive oil on the bottom and sides of the pan.
+I discarded the thick core of the cabbage, but still had plenty of leaves.
+I tossed the veggies together, and added 3 cloves of garlic, sliced.
+I added salt and pepper to the vegetables, plus a tablespoon of olive oil.

 In a random manner, but evenly, I spread the vegetables in the pans’ bottom.
 I topped them with the Cornish hens.
 I put the uncovered pan in the oven for 1 1/2 hours.
 After 40 minutes I basted the hen with the accumulating juices and added two tablespoons of Worcestershire sauce.
-I basted it several times throughout its cooking time.
-If I felt it was getting too brown, I covered the dish.
+I basted the hens once again.
+If I felt it was getting too brown, I covered it with aluminum foil.

-I love baked potatoes, and put one next to the pan once I rubbed it with a bit of olive oil when the cooking time remaining reached one hour.
+I enjoy baked potatoes, and put one next to the pan once I rubbed it with olive oil and salt, when the cooking time remaining reached one hour.
 My husband made grits for himself; it’s his latest passion, a familiar dish he recalls from childhood.
-The Cornish hen was fall-off-the-bone tender, and succulent.
+The Cornish hens tasted fall-off-the-bone tender.
 Naturally the juices from the hen dripped on the vegetables adding big flavor.
-The cooked cabbage complimented the other vegetables with some sweetness.
 I never had to remove the garlic; it just disintegrated leaving hints of garlic flavor.
-I mixed the vegetables with my potatoes, and my husband added the veggies to his grits and enjoyed the flavorful juices swimming in his smooth grits!
-Although quite a simple meal; it satisfied both of us.
+Jeff mixed the veggies with his grits and enjoyed the flavorful juices swimming in his smooth grits!

 2 Cornish hens, 1 1/4 lb each